Wright Before Jail has been written for viewers like you.

 A Page About Me

-Including these details, I believe, will help the audience better grasp how genuine and raw the blood before me was in life.
-And to all the people who’ve heard my story and said, ‘That’s messed up for my Dad to do, blah blah blah’ — maybe reconsider.
+Including these details, I believe, will help the audience better grasp how genuine and raw the blood before me was in his life.
+And to all the people who’ve heard my story and said, ‘That’s messed up for my Dad to do, blah blah blah’ — maybe reconsider pointing a finger to blame.
 Maybe change your heart and see that he is not to be labeled a villain.
 In fact, perhaps there is no villain at all in this case.
-I have a hard time adopting the mindset that I was treated unfairly, because at the end of the day, I did break the law in an extremely serious way, and therefore it was well within the rights of the courts to handle me they way they did.
+I have a hard time adopting the mindset that I was treated unfairly, because at the end of the day, I did break the law in an extremely serious way, and therefore it was well within the rights of the courts to handle me the way they did.
 Not just the courts, but the public too, should have the right to judge my actions.
 And that’s the whole purpose of this fucking page, because if I have to go through life explaining this every time a background check is required, or I want to get close to someone, then I might as well provide the whole picture.
-I’ll never stop running from my past, but I am so done hiding from it.

-I will never believe it was okay to do what I did, especially in the way it was asked of me.
-I will always be haunted by that night.
-But the ghost of my father is not a shadow — he is a bright, beautiful, beaming light.
-He does not whisper like the Holy Ghost, he and his fellow Mormons believed in, but blazes with memories of tenderness and love.
-Especially in moments when hardship strikes, or sleep is missing in the dead of the night.
+He does not whisper like the Holy Ghost, he and his fellow Mormons believe in, but blazes with memories of tenderness and love.
+Especially in moments when hardship strikes, or sleep is missing.

-And lastly, I am sorry to myself — for being so cruel, for being so harsh.
+And lastly, I am sorry to myself.
+For being so cruel, for being so harsh.
 For knowingly placing myself in risky situations these last few years, driven by a suicidal mindset and a belief that I was nothing more than a dead man walking.

 I know that the path of discipline, and of facing hard truths rather than avoiding them, is ultimately the path that allows me to feel like a man of repute.
 And it is the path I am dedicated to now.